invokermain/spacesim/docs/MarketSimulationThoughts.md

 approach seems more natural but quickly brings up difficult questions concerning the modelling.

-For example, how long lived are Orders?
-Do they persist between ticks.
-In what order do you create and execute the Orders?
+For example, how long-lived are Orders?
+Do they persist between ticks?
+If not what order do you create and execute the Orders?